gilbarbara/codeclimate-stylelint/README.md

 If it is a plugin, add it to the `.stylelint` config in the `test/stylelint-plugins` directory and make sure it trigger some issues.
 Update the `snapshot` file with the new issue count.

 #### To add tests for a config or processor
-- Add a new directory inside the `tests` directory with the name of the package
+- Add a new directory inside the `tests` directory with the name of the package.
-- Add sample code to the new folder which you know will trigger an error, along with a snapshot file containing the number of issues that the sample code should trigger, a codeclimate.yml file, and .stylelintrc configuration that uses the new config or processor
+- Add sample code to the new folder which you know will trigger an error, along with a snapshot file containing the number of issues that the sample code should trigger, a codeclimate.yml file, and .stylelintrc configuration that uses the new config or processor.
-- Run `npm run build` to rebuild this repository
+- Run `npm run build` to rebuild the docker image.
+This allows Codeclimate to run with your new package.
-- Run `npm test`, and ensure all tests pass successfully, including your new test
+- Run `npm test`, and ensure all tests pass successfully, including your new test.

 Before commiting your changes run the tests!